wtinetworkgear/restfultemperature/README.md

 This `Get Temperature` Python and Lua script will work on any modern WTI device, the temperature RESTful call is universal on all WTI OOB and PDU type devices making it the perfect starting point to start learning and experimenting with the RESTful interface.

-# To Configure Python Script:
+# To Configure Python/Lua Script:
 By default, WTI has setup a unit that everyone can try.
 The default BASE_PATH and USERNAME and PASSWORD can be used to query the WTI device without physically having one and get the general look and feel of the calls.

 If you have your own WTI device, in the Python script you need to change: